youwuyou/AISE/project_2/README.md

 ### Building the Feature Library

+The feature library can now be built very easily because the results from automatic differentiation are already column vectors in our target shape.
+The only thing we need to do now is to assign these values column-wise to the $\Theta$ matrix.

+We provide concise utility functions `build_theta` and `build_u_t` for assembling the sparse LSE that can be directly used in the upcoming regression.

 ### Sparse Linear Regression for Solving the LSE

+TODO:

 [^1]: **Data-driven discovery of partial differential equations**